SEO vs. SEA: When is which worthwhile?

 - Uses machine learning to calculate the actual contribution of each touchpoint

-- For specific business models, you can define your own attribution rules
+- You can define your own attribution rules for specific business models.

-- User ID tracking: If users log into your website, you can track their journey across devices
+- User ID trackingWhen users log in to your website, you can track their journey across devices.

-Theory is important, but real results are convincing.
+Theory is important, but real results are what convince.
 Here are three anonymized case studies from our work in the Austrian market.

 Strategy: